microsoft/vscode-edge-devtools/README.md

 * `sourceMaps`: By default, the extension will use sourcemaps and your original sources whenever possible.
 You can disable this by setting `sourceMaps` to false.
 * `pathMapping`: This property takes a mapping of URL paths to local paths, to give you more flexibility in how URLs are resolved to local files. `"webRoot": "${workspaceFolder}"` is just shorthand for a pathMapping like `{ "/": "${workspaceFolder}" }`.
 * `sourceMapPathOverrides`: A mapping of source paths from the sourcemap, to the locations of these sources on disk.
 See [Sourcemaps](#sourcemaps) for more information
+* `urlFilter`: A string that can contain wildcards that will be used for finding a browser target, for example, "localhost:*/app" will match either "http://localhost:123/app" or "http://localhost:456/app", but not "https://stackoverflow.com".
+This property will only be used if `url` and `file` are not specified.
+* `timeout`: The number of milliseconds that the Elements tool will keep trying to attach to the browser before timing out.
+Defaults to 10000ms.

 #### Sourcemaps
 The elements tool uses sourcemaps to correctly open original source files when you click links in the UI, but sometimes the sourcemaps aren't generated properly and overrides are needed.
 In the config we support `sourceMapPathOverrides`, a mapping of source paths from the sourcemap, to the locations of these sources on disk.
 Useful when the sourcemap isn't accurate or can't be fixed in the build process.